danReynolds/Personal-Site/_posts/2021-02-05-Apollo-Invalidation-Policies.md

 });
 ```

-Let's demonstrate how we can use invalidation policies to accomplish the requirements of our `Evict-on-Write` approach above.
+Let's demonstrate how we can use invalidation policies to accomplish the requirements of our `Evict-on-write` approach above.

 Assuming our schema looks like this: